 This feature is part of The Fleeting Fraternity

 Manchester United certainly found something.
-The club didn’t know it at the time, but United may have come as close as a club can to capturing lightning in a bottle, and from 1963-1974 perhaps it did as the iconic footballing genius of Johan Cruyff stated: “What he [Best] had was unique, you can’t coach it.”
+The club didn’t know it at the time, but United may have come as close as a club can to capturing lightning in a bottle, and from 1963 to 1974 perhaps it did as the iconic footballing genius of Johan Cruyff stated: “What he had was unique, you can’t coach it.”

-His most prolific run of form was from 1965-1972 as he continued to score and set up goals for the Red Devils.
+His most prolific run of form was from 1965 to 1972 as he continued to score and set up goals for the Red Devils.
 George Best’s goals are remembered for their beauty and bold way he had to beat a man (or nine of them) before scoring, but it is his dribbling that truly dazzled the world.
-Although Manchester United got his greatest years and accompanying performances from 1963-1974, George Best embarked on a nomadic career as he plied his trade for Stockport County, Cork Celtic, Los Angeles Aztecs (twice), Fulham, the Fort Lauderdale Strikers, Hibernian, San Jose Earthquakes, Bournemouth, Brisbane Lions and Northern Irish outfit, Tobermore United.
+Although Manchester United got his greatest years and accompanying performances, Best embarked on a nomadic career as he plied his trade for Stockport County, Cork Celtic, Los Angeles Aztecs (twice), Fulham, the Fort Lauderdale Strikers, Hibernian, San Jose Earthquakes, Bournemouth, Brisbane Lions and Northern Irish outfit, Tobermore United.
 Perhaps he chased adventures, challenges and money all over the world; the man loved his football and a lifestyle of pubs, womanising, and fast cars that football afforded him.

-As a nomadic footballer whose exit from Manchester United still stands in stark opposition to his dazzling performances for the Red Devils, George Best was a shadow of the footballing genius he once was.
-In life, Father Time always wins but perhaps what is most vexing is George Best’s ability, which was clearly on the decline, was his capacity to turn on the brilliance with just enough energetic and skilful play and haughty forcefulness to nutmeg Johan Cruyff – just to prove a point in a World Cup Qualifier.
+As a nomadic footballer whose exit from Manchester United still stands in stark opposition to his dazzling performances for the Red Devils, Best was a shadow of the footballing genius he once was.
+In life, Father Time always wins but perhaps what is most vexing is Best’s ability, which was clearly on the decline, was his capacity to turn on the brilliance with just enough energetic and skillful play and haughty forcefulness to nutmeg Cruyff – just to prove a point in a World Cup qualifier.

 “Only a few of us in the press box knew what this bravado act really meant.
 Johan Cruyff the best in the world?
 Are you kidding?
 Only an idiot would have thought that on this evening.”